Kim Cattrall: Career

-1972–2008
+1970s–2000s

-Cattrall began her career after graduating from Georges P. Vanier Secondary School in 1972, when she left Canada for New York City.
-There, she attended the American Academy of Dramatic Arts, and upon her graduation signed a five-year film deal with director Otto Preminger.
+Cattrall began her career after graduating from Georges P. Vanier Secondary School in 1972, when she left Canada for the US.
+She attended the American Academy of Dramatic Arts in New York, and upon her graduation signed a five-year film deal with director Otto Preminger.
 She made her film debut in Preminger's action thriller Rosebud (1975).
-A year later, Universal Studios bought out that contract and Cattrall became one of the last participants in the contract player system of Universal (also referenced as MCA/Universal during this period) before the system ended in 1980.
+A year later, Universal Studios bought out that contract and Cattrall became one of the last participants in the contract player system of Universal (also referenced as MCA/Universal during this period) before the system ended in 1981.
 The Universal system's representative in New York, Eleanor Kilgallen (sister of Dorothy Kilgallen), cast Cattrall in numerous television guest-star roles.
 One of the first jobs Kilgallen got her was in a 1977 episode of Quincy, M.E. starring Jack Klugman, whom Kilgallen also represented.

-In 1978, Cattrall played the love interest of a murderous psychologist in an episode of Columbo and also in "Blindfold", an episode of the 1970s action series Starsky & Hutch, in which Starsky (played by Paul Michael Glaser) is grief-stricken since he accidentally blinded Cattrall's character, young artist Emily Harrison, by a shot of his gun.
-She starred in The Bastard (1978) and The Rebels (1979), two television miniseries based on the John Jakes novels of the same names.
-In 1979, she played the role of Dr. Gabrielle White on The Incredible Hulk and would go down in television Hulk lore as one of the few characters who knew David Banner (alter ego of the title character) was alive and was the creature.
+In 1978, Cattrall played the house guest of a murderous psychologist in an episode of Columbo, and was in "Blindfold", an episode of the 1970s action series Starsky & Hutch, in which Starsky (played by Paul Michael Glaser) is grief-stricken because he accidentally blinded Cattrall's character, young artist Emily Harrison, by a shot of his gun.
+She appeared in The Bastard (1978) and The Rebels (1979), two television miniseries based on the John Jakes novels of the same names.
+In 1979, she played the role of Gabrielle White on The Incredible Hulk and would go down in television Hulk lore as one of the few characters who knew David Banner (alter ego of the title character) was alive and was the creature.
 Her work in television paid off and she quickly made the transition to cinema.
-She starred opposite Jack Lemmon in his Oscar-nominated film Tribute (1980), and in Crossbar, the film about a high jumper who loses his leg and still participates in the Olympic trials, with Cattrall's help.
+She appeared opposite Jack Lemmon in his Oscar-nominated film Tribute (1980), and in Crossbar, the film about a high jumper who loses his leg and still participates in the Olympic trials, with Cattrall's help.
 The following year, she appeared in Ticket to Heaven.